Side view with front and rear beds dropped (open).

 This model camera was also used by the famous American western photographer Edward Curtis.
 A picture of Curtis' whole-plate Reversible Back Premo can be seen on a webpage maintained by the Smithsonian Institution Library.
 The Curtis website is also worth a visit at: www.sil.si.edu/Exhibitions/Curtis

-The version shown here is an early 1897-98 model made by the Rochester Optical Company.
-The camera continued to be offered by the Rochester Camera & Optical Company from 1899 until it was acquired by George Eastman and merged with Kodak in 1903.
+The Victor Flat-Top shutter indicates this is an 1900 model made by the Rochester Optical Company.
+The camera continued to be offered by the Rochester Camera & Optical Company until it was acquired by George Eastman and merged with Kodak in 1903.
 R.O.& C. Co. versions have a redesigned lens board mount and improved front and rear focusing with course and fine adjustments.

 Multi-Lens Cameras | View Cameras | Self-Casing Cameras | Solid Body Cameras | References & Advertisements